Quantum CORDIC -- Arcsine on a Budget: Conclusion

 \section{Conclusion}

 We have introduced a Quantum algorithm for calculating \texttt{arcsin} with low space and time complexity.
 It also has applications in HHL (Harrow–Hassidim–Lloyd), approximating Shapley values, and quantum Monte Carlo methods.
-As CORDIC is most appropriate for lower precision applications, future work could apply more budget conscious implementations of CORDIC \texttt{arcsin} at the expense of asymptotic behavior.
-Further work could also develop a full CORDIC module to cheaply perform a verity of elementary functions critical for quantum computation beyond quantum digital-to-analog conversion.
+As CORDIC is most appropriate for lower precision applications, future work could apply more budget conscious implementations of CORDIC \texttt{arcsin} at the expense of asymptotic behaviour.
+Beyond quantum digital-to-analog conversion, CORDIC has substantial value to bring to quantum algorithms.
+In particular, developing a CORDIC module could allow for various elementary arithmetical operations to be built directly into the circuitry.
+As a result, quantum compatible CORDIC methods may find use for low to medium precision operations on early fault tolerant quantum hardware.